 The Nobel Prize-winning biologist Peter Medawar published "Advice to a Young Scientist" in 1979.
 Here are some of Medawar’s key insights from the book.

-Editor's note: This article, which is a selection of quotes from "Advice to a Young Scientists" coupled with commentary from Farnam Street staff, originally ran in May 2021 on the Farnam Street blog.
+Editor's note: This article, which is a selection of quotes from "Advice to a Young Scientist" coupled with commentary from Farnam Street staff, originally ran in May 2021 on the Farnam Street blog.
 It is reprinted here in its entirety with the gracious permission of Farnam Street.

 The Nobel Prize-winning biologist Peter Medawar (1915–1987) is best known for work that made the first organ transplants and skin grafts possible.
 Medawar was also a lively, witty writer who penned numerous books on science and philosophy.